Cyprus vs Georgia [2026]: Tax Guide

 Banking and Business Setup

-Setting up banking is easier and more internationally recognised in Cyprus.
-Cyprus banks (Bank of Cyprus, Hellenic Bank, Eurobank Cyprus) issue EU IBAN accounts accepted across the Single Euro Payments Area.
+EU IBAN accounts from Cyprus banks (Bank of Cyprus, Hellenic Bank, Eurobank Cyprus) are accepted across the Single Euro Payments Area, making banking setup straightforward.
 Cyprus companies can open accounts in most EU countries.
-Cyprus is in the OECD and FATF white lists, meaning Cyprus-registered companies face no additional friction when working with European counterparties.
+Cyprus' inclusion on OECD and FATF white lists eliminates additional friction when dealing with European counterparties.

 Georgia has a growing fintech sector.
 Georgian banks such as TBC Bank and Bank of Georgia offer modern digital banking and relatively easy account opening.
 However, Georgian IBANs are not SEPA-compatible, meaning EU transfers incur correspondent banking fees and delays.
 Some EU and US payment processors decline or flag Georgian-registered companies, which can create friction for e-commerce or SaaS businesses with European customers.